eclipse-thingweb/node-wot/packages/binding-opcua/README.md

 #### opcua:nodeId

-the form must contain a opc:nodeId property that describe the nodeId of the OPCUA Variable to read/write/subscribe or the nodeId of the OPCUA Object related to the action.
+The form must contain an `opcua:nodeId` property that describes the nodeId of the OPCUA Variable to read/write/subscribe or the nodeId of the OPCUA Object related to the action.

 The `opcua:nodeId` can have 2 forms:

--   a **NodeId** as a string, such as `"ns=1;i=1234"` ,
+-   a **NodeId** as a string, such as `"ns=1;i=1234"` , for instance:

 ```javascript
 "opcua:nodeId": "ns=1;s=\"Machine\".\"Component\""
 ```

--   or **browsePath** : The browsePath will be converted into the corresponding nodeId at runtime, when first encourtered.
+-   or **browsePath**: The browse path will be converted into the corresponding nodeId at runtime when first encountered.

 ```
 "opcua:nodeId": { root: "i=84", path: "/Objects/2:DeviceSet/1:CoffeeMachine" },